luigi0229/SRE-Exercise/README.md

   ```

   * Test it by making changes to your `index.html` on your local repo, and push the changes to the *main* branch.

+## Rollback

+  To restore the html file to a previous revision, use the github restore command, with the number of revisions back you need.
+Example below:

+  `restore --source BRANCH~Number of Revisions src/modules/ec2/index.html`

+  `restore --source main~2 src/modules/ec2/index.html`

+## Troubleshooting

+  * Going to the public IP address of the instance doesn't load anything:
+    Confirm that the EC2 instance has a public IP address.
+Manually log in to the EC2 dashboard to check if necessary.

+  * Can't SSH
+    Make sure you created the public and private keys, and that the name matches the terraform resource arguments in `/src/modules/ec2/main.tf`